S-KSM/Template/README.md

 # Template
- This is a dev template!
+ This is strictly following [this awesome guide](https://maeda.pm/2024/03/03/python-poetry-and-vs-code-2024/).
+I just added a couple of preliminary steps and some windows/powershell versions of the commands.

  Step 1.
 Install Python, make sure to add it to the path Step 2.
 Install PipX:
  ```sh